hikmahDikko/FoodDelivery-API/README.md

 3. Food service: Handles food creation, food listing, food update and to delete a food from the menu.

-4. Cart/Order Service: Handles orders, adding to cart, removing from cart and to delete from cart.
+4. Cart/Order Service: Handles orders, adding to cart, removing from cart and to update a cart.

-5. Order Checkout : Handles the collection os all items in the cart and check out the items after successful payment.
+5. Order Checkout : Handles the collection of all items in the cart and check out the items after successful payment.

 # DOCUMENTATION